HL7/fhir-pacio-rt/input/pagecontent/use_cases.md

 [//]: #  ## Use Cases

 The following scenario and related use cases guided the development of the Re-Assessment Timepoint IG.
-See this IG's [examples](artifacts.html#7) for resource instances represent this scenario.
+See this IG's [examples](artifacts.html#7) for resource instances representing this scenario.

 ### Scenario